Superrehtard/old_diaspora_wiki/Frequently-Asked-Questions.md

 ***What ports does Diaspora need open for communication?***

-* Your server must be on port 80, or you must forward 80 to 3000.
+* Your server must be on either port 80 for HTTP or 443 for HTTPS.
+You must forward that port to 3000.
 Otherwise friend requests may cause lockups on other servers.
 See the command-line switches below.

 * Your server should also have 8080 available for websockets. <a href="http://en.wikipedia.org/wiki/WebSockets" target="_blank">Websockets</a>
 are how the browser talks in 'real time' to the server.
 They are not required for basic pod